mfertel/TidyTuesday/README.md

 ## What is TidyTuesday?

 - `TidyTuesday` is a weekly project organized by the R4DS Online Learning Community.
-- Data is posted to social media every Monday morning, and participants dissect it.
+- Data is posted to social media every Monday morning, and participants look into the data.
 - All are encouraged to join and share their codes used to generate their results.

 ## Goals of TidyTuesday